Insular crozier: St. Mel's Crozier

 Found in the mid-19th century on the grounds of an early medieval church in Ardagh, County Longford, Saint Mel's Crozier dates from the 10th or 11th centuries.
 The shaft is 84 cm long.
 The crook is made from oak, while the drop has a willow core.
 The drop's metal casting is secondary and has an inset (or cavity) to hold a reliquary box, which is now filled with a small block of wood.
 However the reliquary box is slightly too small for the drop, and was probably also a later addition, likely to replace a similar, slightly larger fitting.

 The crozier is built from 14 separate metallic parts, with the wooden core lined with silver, gilding, glass and coral.
-Today the wooden core can be divided into the three parts all now lined with nail holes The collar knope Is designed to hold eight decorative stones, of which three survive: two red coral and one blue glass stone.
+Today, the wooden core can be divided into three parts, now lined with nail holes.
+The collar knope is designed to hold eight decorative stones, of which three survive: two red coral and one blue glass stone.
 The staff contains a number of secondary nail holes, indicating that it may have been "dismantled and repaired several times in the past".
 St. Mel's Crozier is dated based on the style of the zoomorphic designs, which are similar to those on the Kells Crozier.

 While well preserved (a number of the plates were damaged, and its last major cleaning and refurbishment was carried out between 1971 and 1972) and studied to that point, the crozier was "almost entirely destroyed" in 2009 when St Mel's Cathedral was decimated in a fire.
-In the aftermath, over 200 recovered objects, including stained glass windows by Harry Clarke and St. Mel's crozier, were taken to National Museum of Ireland for assessment and restoration, although such was the extent of devastation that many were "beyond help".
+In the aftermath, over 200 recovered objects, including stained glass windows by Harry Clarke and St. Mel's Crozier, were taken to the National Museum of Ireland for assessment and restoration, although such was the extent of devastation that many were "beyond help".